 You’re the expert when it comes to your business.
 While you can manage your figures, there are many much more pressing jobs on your to do list.
 A VCFO/Management Accountant is there to ask you the tough questions about your business.
-If there’s nobody looking at the risks you could be taking blindly, how do you know that the next payment won’t dismantle the framework of everything you’ve worked towards?
-Not having a voice in your ear to guide you through these obstacles could well see you fall – and not get back up.
 You’re accountable for your business – nobody else.
-There’s help at hand but it’s up to you if you take it.
+There’s help at hand so take advantage.

 – Ankur Gomes, Management Accountant at FUTRLI

 Rather than using spreadsheets, our VCFOs are unlocking the power of FUTRLI to drive your business forward and raise investment on your behalf.
 Signing up will give you the option to speak with one of our team, who will get to know your business and share a Business Health Check with you so you know exactly where you stand.
 It’ll give you a better understanding of where your business is today and how you can maximise opportunities, or avoid any threats.
 Be prepared for questions – they’ll need to measure up before they can help execute your plan.